12 Organisational Design Principles that Embrace Complexity

 Principle 5 - Temporal Organisation Design Interventions

 When approaching Organisational Design interventions you should be aware of the temporal nature of change.
 How long does the intervention need to exist?
 Not all changes should be permanent.

 Stable – Intended to be fixed over time once introduced

 Plastic – Change over time

 Ephemeral – Lasts for a very short amount of time.
-Not valuable after intervention
+Not valuable after the intervention

-Avoids over investment in intervention – Don’t over invest Ephemeral interventions.
-They are meant to be throw away
+Avoids over-investment in intervention – Don’t over-invest Ephemeral interventions.
+They are meant to be thrown away

 Easier to add to organisations than remove.
-Easier to scale than descale.
-Removing roles, titles, badges, rules, policies is very difficult
+Easier to scale than descaling.
+Removing roles, titles, badges, rules, policies are very difficult

 Principle 6 - Distribute cognition and decision making

 This doesn't mean a free for all.
-Management need to provide patterns and constraints to teams from which they can self-organise.
+Management needs to provide patterns and constraints to teams from which they can self-organise.